Mengrou-Wang/Mengrou-Wang/README.md

 # Hi, welcome to my page

-I am an economic and policy analyst with 7 years of work experience in Canada.
-I work with data and economic research everyday to provide advisory service to my executive members on high-level decision-makings through communicating orally and writing reports.
+I am an economic and policy analyst with seven years of experience in Canada, specializing in data analysis and economic research.
+I advise senior executives on strategic and policy decisions by translating complex analysis into clear, actionable insights through presentations and written reports.

 My skills and typical day:
 - use Python, R, SQL, Power BI and Microsoft Excel to synthesize data information.